-Amounts owed by other group undertakings are included under amounts falling due within one year as they are repayable on demand.
+Amounts owed by other group undertakings are included under amounts falling due within one year as they are repayable on demand and relate to trading and financing type transactions.
+These balances are repaid, and drawn down on a periodic basis.

-Included within amounts owed by group undertakings is £102,324,000 expected to be recovered after more than one year (2020: £100,072,000).
+Included within amounts owed by group undertakings is £238,531,000 which is expected to be recovered after more than one year (2020: £231,816,000).